Top 8 Cancer-Fighting Foods That You Should Consume Daily

 Some studies have found that an increased intake of nuts may decrease the risk of cancer.
 Research shows that some specific types like Brazil nuts and walnuts may also be linked to a lower risk of cancer.

 The active component in garlic is allicin, a compound that has been shown to kill off cancer cells in multiple test-tube studies.
-For instance, a survey of 471 men which conducted in Shanghai, China showed that a higher intake of garlic was associated with a reduced risk of prostate cancer (Hsing AW et al., 2002).
+A survey of 471 men which conducted in Shanghai, China showed that a higher intake of garlic was associated with a reduced risk of prostate cancer (Hsing AW et al., 2002).
+Garlic is known to be a cancer-fighting food.

 Lycopene is a compound found in tomatoes that is responsible for its vibrant red color as well as its anticancer properties.
 Furthermore, a review of 17 studies also found that a higher intake of raw tomatoes and cooked tomatoes are associated with a reduced risk of prostate cancer (Chen J, Song Y & Zhang L, 2013).